transcom/mymove-docs/README.md

           },
 ```

-Remember to run `yarn start` after making this change locally.
+Remember to run `yarn start` after making this change locally and do not commit the changes made to `docusaurus.config.js` for testing purposes.
 For more information about viewing local changes to the API documentation check out [Updating the Docusaurus configuration
 ](https://transcom.github.io/mymove-docs/docs/dev/tools/redocusaurus).

 ### PR Reviewers